-A: 85-100 B: 70-84 C: 55-69 D: 40-54 F: Less than 40 All public schools will receive a letter grade, and for the first time, each student subgroup (American Indian, Asian, Black, Hispanic, Two or More Races, White, Economically Disadvantaged, Students with Disabilities, and English Learners) at the school level will also have a letter grade reported.
-Subgroup performance is reported when the number of tested students in a particular group is at least 30 students.
+A: 85-100 B: 70-84 C: 55-69 D: 40-54 F: Less than 40 All public schools will receive a letter grade overall and for each student subgroup (Asian, American Indian, Black, Hispanic, Two or More Races, White, Economically Disadvantaged, Students with Disabilities, and English Learners).
+Subgroup performance is reported when the number of scores in a particular group is at least 30 for one or more parts of the accountability model.